dates1967/simpleinvoices/si4win/ReadMe.txt

 =Simple Invoices For Windows=

-The windows version is maintained by http://TeamMC.cc - john@teammc.cc
+This Windows based version of Simple Invoices is maintained by John McLaren at http://TeamMC.cc/SimpleInvoices  -  john@teammc.cc

+Support may be offered by emailing John or by visiting the Simple Invoices forum at http://www.simpleinvoices.org

 ==Instructions:==